AishwaryaRasal/Machine_Learning/README.md

 3) Implmentation of linear Support Vector Machine classification using scikit-learn.

-4)Implmentation of K-means using Pearson Correlations.
+4) Implmentation of K-means using Pearson Correlations.